julakshah/visual-slam/README.md

 ### Challenges

+#### Performance

+As of now, our code does not function well when measured against the third-party implementation as a benchmark.
+We added a helper function computing the reprojection error for a single frame, and measured the third-party implementation to have a root mean square error of slightly over 0.1.
+We measured our code to have a RMS reprojection error anywhere between 1 and sometimes 50 or near 100, indicating notably worse performance of our code.
+This occurs even with the default keypoint identification from OpenCV, indicating a problem with our matching, pose estimation, or triangulation pipeline.
+This error is also visually apparent --- for a video in which the camera moves forwards, the poses graphed face notably sideways relative to the direction of motion, indicating the transform is off for some reason.

 #### ORB

 One of two major issues we overlooked when implementing ORB was not initially handling edge cases nicely when generating descriptors --- if we tried to sample a point outside the bounds of the image, we would move to the next keypoint in the loop, yet keep the previous descriptor at its default value of zero.
 This resulted in any keypoints within 16 pixels of the image boundary having an identical descriptor and erroneously matching with each other exactly.
 Integrating this with the matching visualization code was helpful in showing us this erroneous matching in action and letting us debug it.